-- 1. Fully and neatly answer all of the questions in lab activities about the four different moon projects (pages C-73 through C-98).
+- 1. Fully and neatly answer all of the questions in the handouts for the lab activities about the four different moon projects.
 If you messed up on any of the pages that you completed in lab, you may download and print the one ones posted on the course web site. - 2.
 Take extra care to correctly answer the questions for your moon project topic.
 These will carry most of the points.